mpicbg-csbd/unet-smfish-seg/notes/notes.md

 NOTE we can convert between the old loss (non-normalized weights) and the new loss by simply dividing by the normalization factor afterwards (e.g. old weights of {0:1, 1:53} with 1x membrane factor and loss of 0.4 would be 0.4/53=0.0074 in the new loss scheme.
 With a membrane scale factor of 10x it would be 0.4/(1+53*10)=0.00075329!!!)

 # SOLVED.
-PROBLEM: The old model doesn't even look like it can use the loss function we had!!!
+PROBLEM: The old model doesn't use the loss function we had!!!
 If the output shape was really (samples, x*y, 2channel) then the loss would see just a 2d (x*y, 2) shaped array, and it would fail!

 Crazy stuff.
 No idea how the old function worked...
 Also, no idea how the old function trained so well!